anguenot/pyspark-cassandra/README.md

 Compatibility
 -------------
-Feedback on (in-)compatibility is much appreciated.
+Feedback on (in-)compatibility are much appreciated.

 ### Spark
 The current version of PySpark Cassandra is successfully used with Spark version